Should you put bedding in the horse trailer?

 This trailer’s metal floor usually has mats on top – which will trap any urine that leaks through and likely damage the metal.

-This trailer’s floor (also usually under mats) is metal with a super tough protective liner.
+This trailer’s floor (usually under mats) is metal with a super tough protective liner.
 But you still need to clean it!

 YES to shavings in the trailer:

 - Traction and cushion.
 Simple.
-There’s no situation for me that would warrant putting a horse in a trailer without shavings.
 A horse that slips in the trailer because of manure and urine will be beyond lucky if there are no major injuries.
 I have not found any research on the slipperiness of bare floors versus mats, but doesn’t it seem logical that bare floors are slicker?

-- Shavings or bedding also create some cushion – and for bare floors, this is a must.
-Riding down even the smoothest road can be jarring for your horse, some cushion is helpful.
+- Shavings or bedding also create some cushion.
+Riding down even the smoothest road can be jarring for your horse, so some cushion is helpful.

 Damage to the trailer – see the rusty metal between the mat and the ramp?
 Manure landing spot.